 Topics covered in this series include:

 Now that we’ve touched briefly on the importance of keeping your computer’s software protected, the next step is to learn what some of the more common types of security threats are.

 To learn more about common types of security threats, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.

-Did you enjoy this article?
-Please feel free to share this post with other bloggers using the social links below.
+Did you find this article useful?
+If so, please take a moment and share this post with other bloggers using the social links below.